 You don’t have to necessarily agree (at least not at first) but learning to accept compliments can positively affect the relationship you have with yourself!

-Similarly, when you apologize for doing nothing other than being you, you’re putting out the idea that who you are isn’t acceptable.
+Similarly, when you apologise for doing nothing other than being you, you’re putting out the idea that who you are isn’t acceptable.

 15. Learn from your mistakes